jeremy-donson/oss-survive-and-thrive-guide/pages/win-support.md

 - PROBLEM 2: We erased personal data that we need.

-- PREVENTION: We ought to be [backing up our personal data to gdrive, which is free with gmail, which is also free](https://support.google.com/drive/answer/2375123).
+- PREVENTION: We ought to be [backing up our personal data to gdrive, available via gmail, both of which are free](https://support.google.com/drive/answer/2375123).

 - CORRECTION: Backup ALL of our local personal account data prior to doing ANY admin-access tasks.